LexSav7/Elevator/README.md

 1) Mark "src" directory as sources directory (Right-click on the folder -> Mark directory as -> Mark as Sources root);

-2) Specify the path for the project compiler output (File -> Project Structure -> Project -> Project Compilet Output).
+2) Specify the path for the project compiler output (File -> Project Structure -> Project -> Project Compiler Output).

 Path should have the following format: "/path/where/project/extracted" + "/out" (at least works for Ubuntu).